Contact Us – Seeking ABLE Services

 You may want to propose and schedule a school phone conference under our guidance.
 See School Contact above as well as click on Parent Letter to help you shape the school conference goals you want for your child.

 As the child reaches adulthood, we offer to help the child make effective transitions (from child to adult services in the community, etc.).
-For Children with Special Health Care Needs, we have a transition specialist, Lynn Pease, who can facilitate the child and family with these important changes in their lives.
-She can be reached by phone at (801) 584-8518.
+For Children with Special Health Care Needs, you can call Integrated Services for CSHCN at 801-584 8246 as well as review these links:

 |[Back to Top]|